pushparajanrahul/AI-Enhanced-Rover/README.md

 ## Acknowledgements

-I extend our gratitude to the open-source community and the contributors who make projects like this possible.
+I extend my gratitude to the open-source community and the contributors who make projects like this possible.

 Happy exploring with the AI-Enhanced-Rover!